Deepu-88/Deepu-88/README.md

 ### 🔊 E-Commerce
 **Feb 2024 – Sep 2024**
+**Tech:** Html, Css, Java Script
-**Tech:** ○ Designed and developed a fully functional e-commerce frontend interface using HTML for layout, CSS for styling and responsiveness, and JavaScript for interactivity.
+○ Designed and developed a fully functional e-commerce frontend interface using HTML for layout, CSS for styling and responsiveness, and JavaScript for interactivity.
 ○ Created features such as product listings, shopping cart functionality, product filtering, and a dynamic search bar.
 ○ Implemented basic cart logic to add/remove items and update total price in real time.